jadecobra/python_tdd_exercises/source/functions/functions_2.rst

 .. include:: ../links.rst

 #################################################################################
-functions 2: use variables
+functions 2: use class attributes
 #################################################################################

-Since I know how to use :ref:`variables<what is a variable?>`, I can do better with the results of :ref:`test_why_use_a_function`
+In :ref:`Assertion Error 2: use class attributes` I used :ref:`class attributes<what is a class attribute?>` to remove repetition from the :ref:`assertion_error project<what is an assertion?>`.
+I want to do the same thing in the :ref:`functions project<what is a function?>`.

 ----

 *********************************************************************************
-open the project
+continue the project
 *********************************************************************************

 * I `change directory`_ to the ``functions`` folder_